kadena-community/kadena.js/packages/libs/client-utils/integrating-exchanges.md

    ![Multi-signature account](/img/w-multi-sig.jpg)

-   Note that the account has no funds and isn't associated with an chain.
+   Note that the account has no funds.
+   At this point, the account isn't associated with any of the chains in the network.
-   You must add funds on at least one specific chain in a network for the account to become active and available for use.
+   You must add funds on at least one specific chain in the network  you've selected for the account to become active and available for use.

-   If you are setting up this multi-signature account on the Testnet network, you can fund the account from Chainweaver using the Developer Tools Testnet faucet.
+   If you are setting up this multi-signature account on the Testnet network, you can fund the account directly from Chainweaver or by using the [Developer Tools](tools.kadena.io) Testnet faucet.

 5. Click the multi-signature account alias to view its details, then click **Fund on Testnet** to fund the account.

    After the transaction is mined into a block, you can click **Chain Distribution** to see the chain that received funds on the Testnet network.
+   If needed, you can transfer funds to your account on another chain.

    If you're funding an account on the Mainnet network, you must acquire funds through another exchange.